-The following table sets forth information about the compensation of the non-employee members of our Board of Directors who served as a director during our year ended December 31, 2019.
-Other than as set forth in the table and described more fully below, during our year ended December 31, 2019, we did not pay any fees to, make any equity awards or non-equity awards to or pay any other compensation to the non-employee members of our Board of Directors.
+The following table sets forth information about the compensation of the non-employee members of our Board of Directors who served as a director during our year ended December 31, 2020.
+Other than as set forth in the table and described more fully below, during our year ended December 31, 2020, we did not pay any fees to, make any equity awards or non-equity awards to or pay any other compensation to the non-employee members of our Board of Directors.
 Dr. Brady, our chief executive officer, receives no compensation for his service as a director, and is not included in the table below.
 Dr. Douglas currently serves as chair of our Board of Directors.
-Ms. Miller-Rich is not included in the table below since she was appointed to the Board of Directors in January 2020.